 We're all in this together

-But collaboration doesn’t stop here.
-It also means partnering with the most important group of all, the patients and families at Cook Children's.
-After all, that’s why we’re here ... to unite in the fight against cancer, to treat and cure as many kids as possible, and to bring hope and caring to each day of even the most difficult journeys.
+But collaboration doesn't stop here.
+It also means partnering with the most important group of all, you and your family.
+After all, that's why we're here ... to treat and care for the tiniest and most fragile babies and help families through each day of the most difficult journeys.